kedarvartak/tle-eliminators/README.md

 ![Scalable](images/scalable.png)

 1.  **The Scheduler (Producer):** A lightweight cron job serves as the system's main producer.
-Its sole responsibility is to trigger once every 24 hours.
+Its sole responsibility is to trigger n times every 24 hours.
 When it runs, it queries the database for the list of all students and, for each student, enqueues a `sync-student` job into a dedicated queue.

 2.  **The Broker (BullMQ and Redis):** The system uses BullMQ, a job queue library built on top of Redis.
 Redis acts as the high-speed message broker that stores the jobs.
 This decouples the scheduler from the workers that perform the actual tasks.
 Jobs are persisted in Redis, ensuring that even if a worker process crashes, the tasks are not lost and can be retried.
 The system utilizes two distinct queues: `sync-queue` for data fetching and `email-queue` for sending notifications.

 3.  **The Sync Worker:** This is the first and most critical consumer in the chain.
 It is a dedicated Node.js process that listens exclusively to the `sync-queue`.
 Its job is to process student data synchronization tasks.
-To respect the Codeforces API limits and act as a responsible client, this worker is intentionally **rate-limited**.
+To keep in mind the Codeforces API limits , this worker is intentionally **rate-limited**.
 It will process only one job every few seconds.
 Its workflow is to:
     *   Dequeue a `sync-student` job.
     *   Make a single, data-rich API call to the Codeforces `user.status` endpoint.
     *   Process the returned submission history to calculate all necessary analytics.
     *   Update the student's record in the MongoDB database with the fresh data.
     *   Upon successful completion, enqueue a *new* `check-inactivity` job for that student into the `email-queue`.

 4.  **The Email Worker:** This is the second consumer in the chain, listening to the `email-queue`.It checks the student's last submission date against the current date.
-If the student is deemed inactive, it sends an email.
+If the student is deemed inactive (7 days ), it sends an email.
 Because these tasks are quick and independent, this worker is configured to process jobs **concurrently**, allowing it to clear the email queue very rapidly.

 ## API Endpoints